-Verbal bullying is when someone bullies you by saying mean, hurtful things to or about you.
-They might say things about the way you look, or make fun of your family or friends, or spread lies and gossip about you.
+Verbal bullying is when someone bullies you by saying mean, hurtful things to you.
+They might say unkind things about the way you look, or make fun of your family or friends, or spread nasty lies and gossip about you.

 Sometimes bullying like this can actually be a type of emotional abuse, which can be really very hard to deal with (not that bullying itself isn’t difficult to deal with anyway!).
 So what can you do?
-You could try talking to an adult you trust about it, or if you still don’t feel like you are getting the support you need then there are organisations you can reach out to who will talk to you about what is happening and try to help you to deal with what is happening.
+You could try talking to a trusted adult like a teacher or guardian about it, or if you still don’t feel like you are getting the support you need then there are organisations you can reach out to who will talk to you about what is happening and try to help you to deal with what is happening.